ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

   Alternatively, add a ``pip install`` step for the extension into a custom CKAN Dockerfile.
 * Restart ``ckan`` service, read logs.

 a.
-Download and install extension from inside ``ckan`` container into ``docker_ckan_home`` volume
+Download and install extension from inside ``ckan`` container into ``ckan-docker_ckan_home`` volume

 The process is very similar to installing extensions in a source install.
-The only difference is that the installation steps will happen inside the running container, and they will use the virtualenv created inside the ckan image by CKAN's Dockerfile.
+The only difference is that the installation steps will happen inside the running container.

-The downloaded and installed files will be persisted in the named volume ``docker_ckan_home``.
+The downloaded and installed files will be persisted in the named volume ``ckan-docker_ckan_home``.

-In this example we'll enter the running ``ckan`` container to install `ckanext-geoview <https://github.com/ckan/ckanext-geoview>`_ from source, `ckanext-showcase <https://github.com/ckan/ckanext-showcase>`_ from GitHub, and `ckanext-envvars <https://github.com/okfn/ckanext-envvars>`_ from PyPi::
+In this example we will enter the running ``ckan`` container to install `ckanext-geoview <https://github.com/ckan/ckanext-geoview>`_ from source, `ckanext-showcase <https://github.com/ckan/ckanext-showcase>`_ from GitHub, and `ckanext-envvars <https://github.com/okfn/ckanext-envvars>`_ from PyPi::

     # Enter the running ckan container:
     docker exec -it ckan /bin/bash -c "export TERM=xterm; exec bash"

-    # Inside the running container, activate the virtualenv
-    source $CKAN_VENV/bin/activate && cd $CKAN_VENV/src/

     # Option 1: From source
     git clone https://github.com/ckan/ckanext-geoview.git